bonaerges/quiz-back/README.md

 **************************************************************************************************************************
 * COURSE CREATION (USER + QUESTIONNARIE + COURSE).
 DO ALSO MOCKITO TEST FOR COURSE LAYERS
 **************************************************************************************************************************
-File src\main\resources\data\CourseDataModel.txt contaisn data tets for course to be added and tets controller
+File src\main\resources\data\CourseDataModel.txt contains data tets for course to be added and tets controller

 Course Controller:	Below is the mapping can be used on Course Controller